 Canadian Commodities ETF

-Commodity markets are older than the stock market, and people have been exchanging commodities such as gold, food, and livestock for centuries.
+Commodity markets are older than the stock market, and people have exchanged commodities such as gold, food, and livestock for centuries.
 Today, commodity markets function as stock exchanges that facilitate the movement and contraction of physical goods.

-Commodities such as silver and palladium are often seen in times of market uncertainty as safe-havens, and demand for commodities such as copper are rising due to increased manufacturing and construction activities.
-Commodities are also useful as a hedge against inflation and can help diversify an investment portfolio away from traditional stocks and bonds.
+Commodities such as silver and palladium are often seen in times of market uncertainty as safe-havens.
+Demand for commodities such as copper is rising due to increased manufacturing and construction activities.
+Commodities are also helpful as a hedge against inflation and can help diversify an investment portfolio away from traditional stocks and bonds.

 Many investors have turned to buy special funds that promise exposure to commodities.
 Exchange-traded funds (ETFs) provide a vehicle to invest in one or more commodities, reducing the risk of investing in a single commodity.
 The purchase of resources has been made possible by the emergence of ETFs that have enabled quick, cheap and easy exposure.

 In his latest white paper, Mr. Straus outlines his case for investing in commodities by linking stocks to commodities.
 Adding commodities to your portfolio can reduce its overall volatility.
-Another way to avoid negative returns concerns is to focus on the commodities sector by focusing on precious metals, Straus said.
+Straus said another way to avoid negative returns concerns is to focus on the commodities sector by concentrating on precious metals.

 A single commodity ETF holds physical commodities such as natural gas, oil, silver or gold in physical stores instead of investing in futures contracts.
-Investing in commodity companies can be a bad proxy for a particular commodity and expose you to the particular risks associated with these companies.
-Therefore, a single commodity ETF is a more efficient way to invest in a specific commodity portfolio than to invest directly in commodity companies.
+Investing in commodity companies can be an insufficient proxy for a particular commodity and expose you to the specific risks associated with these companies.
+Therefore, a single commodity ETF is more efficient to invest in a particular commodity portfolio than to invest directly in commodity companies.

 If you want to invest in commodity stocks, ETFs or futures, you need a brokerage account.
 If you plan to sell your goods in the future, it is up to you to find a buyer and facilitate the transaction.
 This method is not for first-time investors trying to experience trading in a particular type of commodity.